Aldabrachelys gigantea arnoldi: Conservation

-With DNA testing, tortoises of the "extinct" subspecies were identified and were acquired by the Nature Protection Trust of Seychelles for conservation.
+With DNA testing, tortoises of the thought to be extinct subspecies were identified and were acquired by the Nature Protection Trust of Seychelles for conservation.
 They were brought to Silhouette Island and the captive-breeding program was initiated in 1997.
 For several years, the female tortoises produced infertile eggs, but in December 2002, eggs laid by a small tortoise started to hatch.
-By 2006, the Nature Protection Trust of Seychelles had produced as many babies of the Arnold's tortoises as they could cope with, which was 128.
+By 2006, the NPTS had produced as many babies of the Arnold's tortoises as they could cope with, which was 128.
 Five out of the original six adult tortoises were returned to the wild at Grande Barbe on Silhouette Island, intending to form the first wild population of this subspecies since the early 19th century but ended up being only temporary.
 These tortoises were visited regularly and their health and impacts on the ecosystem were monitored until NPTS was evicted from Silhouette Island.
 A survey in 2010 found that these tortoises were having a significant effect on the vegetation, restoring the areas where they feed into natural palm woodland.
 Woodland areas in 2006 were dominated by, and in 2010, regrowth of endemic palms were seen in the foreground.

 The decision of the Islands Development Company to evict NPTS from Silhouette Island by March 2011 and the refusal to have wild tortoises on the island forced them to find new homes for the tortoises.
-The privately managed islands of North and Fregate islands agreed to provide a new home for the Arnold's giant tortoises.
-If they had been able to release them on Silhouette island, they would have established a separate wild population, now they will be mixed with the Aldabra tortoises that are already on North and Fregate islands.
+The privately-managed North and Frégate islands agreed to provide a new home for the Arnold's giant tortoises.
+If they had been able to release them on Silhouette Island, they would have established a separate wild population, now they will be mixed with the Aldabra tortoises that are already on North and Frégate islands.
 NPTS have produced a new generation of many young tortoises which will live for at least 100 years.
 In that time, an opportunity may occur to establish pure populations of these tortoises; these animals live longer than short-term management and development perspectives.

-On February 4, 2011, the first of the Arnold's giant tortoises were moved to North island.
-North island subsequently decided they did not want any more tortoises on the island and refused to take the remaining 92 tortoises.
-Fregate Island agreed to take them and the last of the tortoises were finally moved on June 14.
+On February 4, 2011, the first of the Arnold's giant tortoises were moved to North Island.
+The island subsequently decided they did not want any more tortoises and refused to take the remaining 92 tortoises.
+Frégate Island agreed to take them and the last of the tortoises were finally moved on June 14.